 Yet Daniel refused to partake of this food.
 So again, what is your reaction to that?
 Do you find it a very little thing?
 Many do.
 You see Daniel’s decision as the immaturity and foolishness of youth.
 Would you have acted as Daniel and his friends did in these circumstances or would you have gone along with your great benefactor’s desires?
 Would you have said, “After all, why should we live by Jewish dietary laws while in Babylon?
 Let us eat and drink.
 It is just a little or it is just a small thing.”

-Well, it may seem like a small thing.
-Yet that is just the point because it is in the seemingly small matters that great spiritual victories are won.
-This is where decisions to live a holy life are initially made, not necessarily in the big things although big sins come when little things are neglected.
+Well, it may seem like a small thing, yet that is just the point because it is in the seemingly small matters that great spiritual victories are won.
+This is where decisions to live a holy life are initially made, not necessarily in the big things, although big sins come when little things are neglected.
 Daniel had said, “I want to live for God in big ways, but I am not going to make a fool of myself by my master, my employer, or my teacher in the seemingly trivial matter of eating and drinking the king’s food.”
 Once he had said that, we would all be in much worse shape in not having his example in strengthening our faith.

 But because he started out obedient and loyal to God in small things, God used him greatly.
 It is mostly in youth that the most significant and life-forming decisions are made.
-If you are a young person, then you should pay particular close attention to this point.
-Most young people want their lives to count, even more so than older people I think.
+If you are a young person, then you should pay particularly close attention to this point.
+Most young people want their lives to count, even more so than older people, I think.
 We all do, but especially young people.
 And most Christian young people want their lives to count for God.
 Youth dreams big and that is mostly a good thing.
 So you should dream big.
 But youth is also often impatient and undisciplined, and young people are tempted to let the little things slide.
 You must not do that if you are God’s young man or young woman.
 God will make your life count, but this will not happen unless you determine to live for Him in the little things now.
-And I remind you of what Jesus said in Luke 16 in verse 10: “He who is faithful in what is least is faithful also in much, and he who is unjust in what is least is unjust also in much.”
+And I remind you of what Jesus said in Luke 16:10: “He who is faithful in what is least is faithful also in much, and he who is unjust in what is least is unjust also in much.”
 Do not forget those little things.
 Being holy, given over to God now, is the essential and best possible preparation for future service, joy, and long life.

 Daniel is a story of the struggle of the world’s people and Satan’s culture against God’s people and God’s culture, but it is also a story of men who lived for God by choosing the path of personal faithfulness and holiness.

-This is no contradiction because it is only those who actually embody the spiritual standards of the City of God who make any lasting positive difference in the world.
+This is no contradiction, because it is only those who actually embody the spiritual standards of the City of God who make any lasting, positive difference in the world.
 Faithfulness and holiness is separation to God, devotion to God, service to God.
 It is being of one mind with God and wanting God’s will.